 Jeffrey Hewitt, Garnter research vice presdient, says Asia Pacific bucked the trend and posted growth, while all other regions fell.

-“Although purchases in the hyperscale data centre segment have been increasing, the enterprise and SMB segments remain constrained as end users in these segments accommodate their increased application requirements thorugh virtualisation and consider cloud alternatives,” Hewitt says.
+“Although purchases in the hyperscale data center segment have been increasing, the enterprise and SMB segments remain constrained as end users in these segments accommodate their increased application requirements thorugh virtualisation and consider cloud alternatives,” Hewitt says.

 On the vendor side, a 16.7% decline in server shipments – which dropped from 526,115 to 438,169 – saw HPE drop to second spot for shipments for the quarter, with 16.8% market share.